athulpram/continuousIntegration/readMe.txt

 --------------------------------------CI Manual--------------------------------------

 Usage

-./continuousIntegration.sh <git URL> <Test interval>
+  ./continuousIntegration.sh <git URL> [Test interval]

-creates git repository in the directory which it was executed
+  The Default Time Interval is 10 min.
+  Log the mocha test report to .CILOGS if there is any change.